 Work for Camp Widjiwagan

-Work at Widjiwagan for a life-changing job that makes a positive impact in the lives of kids.
-You will get:
+Work at Widjiwagan for a life-changing job that makes a positive impact in the lives of young people.
+You will:

 Instructor Naturalists foster learning and development through a varied and exciting Environmental Education curriculum.
 Work with small groups and exercise your own creative style in developing a range of lesson plans for teens.
 Responsibilities may include leading a variety of instructional hikes focusing on local ecology and navigation, leading teambuilding exercises, giving larger group presentations, chaperoning a student cabin at night and assisting with the cleaning and upkeep of the facility.

 Camp Instructor—Intern Naturalist

 The intern's role is primarily that of a learner.
 The program allows interns to develop their own teaching style through observation and leading activities under the supervision of an Instructor Naturalist.
 Interns follow a teaching progression that allows them to have more and more teaching responsibilities every week.